Dylan-Allison-Damitz/Factory.Solution/README.md

 ## Implementing Migrations

-* Once `appsettings.json` has been created and filled out, assure you are still within the `Factory` foler and enter the command `dotnet tool install --global dotnet-ef --version 3.0.0` to ensure Enitity Framework is installed on your system
+* Once `appsettings.json` has been created and filled out, assure you are still within the `Factory` folder and enter the command `dotnet tool install --global dotnet-ef --version 3.0.0` to ensure Enitity Framework is installed on your system
 * Enter `dotnet ef migrations add Initial` to automatically create the database
 * Type `dotnet ef database update` to assure any changes have been accounted for
 * `dotnet run` will compile the project and launch in your local browser